Let's do a little bit of math...

 Learn about your intended audience.

-Doing so will direct your social media marketing efforts on the right people... who would be more interested in your brand.
+Doing so will direct your social media marketing efforts to the right people... who would be more interested in your brand.

 If you don't know your audience, despite how hard you work, you will not receive good results.